saalfeldlab/ntakt/README.md

  1. ImgLib2 data structures and primitive types and generic types with the same bounds as the data structure
  2. Pairs of ImgLib2 data structures if
     1. Both data structures have the exact same generic bounds `T`.
 The return type is `T`.
-    2. The generic type is any of `imklib.types.realTypes` for each of the data structures.
+    2. The generic type is any of `ntakt.types.realTypes` for each of the data structures.
 The return type is defined in the table below.
     3. As (ii) but the types are specified with star projection (`RealType<*>`) or as mixed generic bounds.
 The return type is `RealType<*>`.
        Will throw an `error` if the type for either data structure is `RealType<*>` that does not fulfil these criteria.